 So, back to Leadership… If, as a Leader, you have the kind of habits of suppression that Ellen Pompeo has, imagine what the world is losing out on.
 Frankly, if you have even a fraction of her emotional armor blocking the fullness of your gifts from resonating out to others on the sound of your voice, preventing your full signal from reaching the world … that’s a tragic loss.

-If you are a Leader (with a capital L) who wants to help change the world and you’re ready to take your Voice and your Vocal Presence to the next level in order to make your mark, sign up for a Breathe Deep & Breakthrough Session with me now.
-I will help you identify and embrace your gifts and show you where to focus your attention in order to walk the path of growth.
+PS: If you are ready and willing to stand in your power and speak your truth in order to help do your part to change the world, sign up for a Breathe Deep & Breakthrough Session with me now.
+I will help you embrace your gifts and show you where to focus your attention in order to walk the path of growth.